ultralytics/ultralytics/docs/modes/predict.md

         ```

     === "directory"
         Example inference code to run inference on all images and videos in a directory.
+To also capture images and videos in subdirectories use a glob pattern, i.e. `path/to/dir/**/*`.
         ```python
         from ultralytics import YOLO